andrewjhunt/logic-pro-scripter/README.md

 - `RegExp`
 - plenty more

-ES6 gives us lots of nice features compared to older variants.
+ES6 in Scripter gives us lots of nice features compared to older JavaScript variants.

-* `let` and `const` declarations
 * Arrow functions as shorthand: `const square = (num) => num * num;`
+* `let` and `const` declarations for best practice
 * Default parameter values: `const square = (num=1) => num * num;`
-* rest parameter (...) allows a function to treat an indefinite number of arguments as an array. `function sum(...args) { code }`
+* "Rest" parameter (...) allows a function to treat an indefinite number of arguments as an array. `function sum(...args) { code }`
 * `for/of` loops: `for (variable of iterable) { ... }`
 * JavaScript Classes
 * JavaScript Promises (I'm not sure this is any use in Scripter for MIDI because we can't call async functions but feel free to code creatively)
 * Array.find() and Array.findIndex()

-## Few Differences for JavaScript Developers using Scripter

-So you're already a decent JavaScript programmer.
-What's familiar or different about Scripter?

 ### Limitations to JavaScript